Let us send you paid writing opportunities in our free email newsletter:

 38 Publishers

 • Mental Health Tings is a personal blog on mental health.
-They previously indicated to be seeking 800-1200 word blog posts about first hand account experiences of living with a mental illness or neurodivergence and/or how those struggles affect the subject's faith and 400-800 word reviews of books that are written about mental illness, neurodivergence, or healing/ self-help.
-They indicated blog posts were paid $50 USD and book reviews were paid $30 USD, but their pitch guide is no longer available, so current pitching information is unclear.
-To contact them, refer to the email at the top of their page.
+They are seeking 800-1200 word blog posts about first hand account experiences of living with a mental illness or neurodivergence and/or how those struggles affect the subject's faith.
+They also accept 400-800 word reviews of books that are written about mental illness, neurodivergence, or healing/ self-help.
+According to their pitch guide, blog posts are paid $50 USD and any book reviews are paid $30 USD.
+To pitch them, refer to this page.

 • Wellcome Collection is a free museum and library.
 They believe everyone’s experience of health matters.
 Through their collections, exhibitions and events, in books and online, they explore the past, present and future of health.
 They publish stories about health and human experience written by storytellers of differing levels of experience and from varied backgrounds.
 They commission stories in formats such as standalone articles (which include opinion and personal experience and are usually about 1,000 words), and long reads (which are 2,000 words).
 According to their pitch guide, they pay 55p per word.
-To learn more, refer to this page
+To learn more, refer to this page.

 • The Sick Times is a site chronicling the Long Covid crisis.
 They prioritize pitches from people with Long COVID and related diseases.
 According to their pitch guide, they pay $1300 for reported news stories of 1200-1500 words and $400 for essays of 1000-1200 words.